+During the funeral planning you’ll discuss and decide on the type of transport for the funeral service.
 Most people opt for a black hearse, possibly followed by limousines for the family.
-However, other modes of transport are available which the family might think to reflect better the life of the deceased, such as a white hearse or perhaps, more quirkily, a motorbike and sidecar which is adapted to carry a coffin.
+However, other modes of transport are available which the family might think to reflect better the life of the deceased, such as a white hearse or perhaps, more quirky like a motorbike and sidecar which is adapted to carry a coffin.
 There are plenty of alternatives and it will depend on what is available in the area where you live, as well as the costs involved.

 Flowers are very much part of the British funeral tradition and are seen as being essential.
+This is another important part of the funeral planning process.
 Flowers for a funeral can be very expensive and need to be carefully budgeted.
 Bearing this in mind, many families decide to only have family flowers at the service.
 Other mourners are normally asked for a donation to be made to a designated charity, instead of flowers.

 Order of Service